Creative Ways to Save Money

 You get to select the dollar amount, the date and the frequency you want.
 This is a great way to put your savings to good use — send it into an investment account.
 There are plenty of other technologies available to help make this easy, too.

 The app Acorns invests in a basic investment portfolio by rounding up each purchase you make to the nearest dollar.
-SoFi offers wealth management using robo investing, with access to a human financial advisor.
+SoFi offers online stock trading as well as automated investing, with access to a human financial advisor.
 By automating your savings to transfer over to an investment account, you are setting up your savings to work hard for your future when you might need the money more.

 What to Do with Your Savings Once You’ve Built it Up